SAGE-RAI/EmbedJS-RAG-Frontend-ODI/README.md

 npm run dev
 ```

-The application will be accessible at `http://localhost:3080`.
+The application will be accessible at `http://localhost:3080` or `http://localhost:3080/admin` for the admin interface.

 ## Usage